 We are looking for professionals with these required skills to achieve our goals:

-- Bachelor's degree or equivalent experience in life sciences or related discipline
+- Bachelor's degree in life sciences or related discipline

-- 6 years' experience pharmaceutical industry or CRO environment in the clinical development process
+- 6 years of clinical development experience in the pharmaceutical industry or CRO environment

 - Experience in study management, global regulatory guidelines and ICH/GCP